Circuit Design based on Feature Similarity for Quantum Generative Modeling: Methods

-where $c_{ij}$ is the number of occurences of $X_{f_1}[k] = i$ and $X_{f_2}[k] = j$ for $k<n$.
-Without imposing any assumptions on the data distribution, the hamming distance directly counts the number of differing bits between two binary vectors.
-Therefore, low values of $d_H$ represent higher similarity between two binary vectors.

-In scenarios where nonlinearity is prevalent, the variation of information~\cite{arabie_varinfo_1973} turns out to be a more appropriate distance metric than the correlation measure.
-This metric allows us to address questions about the unique information provided by a random variable, all without imposing specific functional assumptions.
-The variation of information $VI$ and its standardized value $\widetilde{VI}$ is defined as
+The similarity metric is computed between each pair of the $f$ feature vectors from the training dataset $X = [X_0, X_1, ..., X_{f-1}]$, each including the same number of samples.
+While in principle any metric that measures a similarity between two feature vectors would serve, we propose to use the variation of information~\cite{arabie_varinfo_1973}.
+In scenarios where nonlinearity is prevalent, this metric turns out to be a more appropriate distance metric than the correlation measure.
+It allows us to address questions about the unique information provided by a random variable, all without imposing specific functional assumptions.
+The variation of information $VI$ and its standardized value $\widetilde{VI}$ are defined as

-where $H(X|Y)$, $H(Y|X)$ denote conditional entropies and $H(X,Y)$ denotes the joint entropy for discrete random variables $X$ and $Y$. $VI$ and $\widetilde{VI}$ are metrics because they satisfy nonnegativity, symmetry $VI(X,Y) = VI(Y,X)$, and the triangle inequality.
+where $H(X|Y)$, $H(Y|X)$ denote conditional entropies, $H(X,Y)$ denotes the joint entropy, and $X, Y$ are discrete random variables. $VI$ and $\widetilde{VI}$ are metrics because they satisfy nonnegativity, symmetry $VI(X,Y) = VI(Y,X)$, and the triangle inequality.
 Further, $\widetilde{VI}$ is bounded as $\widetilde{VI} \in [0,1]$.
 The variation of information measure can be interpreted as the uncertainty we expect in one variable when we know the value of the other.
 Therefore, a lower value indicates that more information is shared between both variables.